AAVAS FINANCIERS LIMITED ("COMPANY")

 The operating and financial performance of your Company has been covered in detail inthe Management Discussion and Analysis report ("MDA") which forms part of thisAnnual Report.
 During the Financial Year under review your Company has delivered yetanother year of resilient performance which is reflected in the following financialsnapshot:

 Income & Profits

-The Company coupled a defined policy with procedures to address delinquencies andcollections.
-As a result of which Gross NPA and net NPA as at 31st March 2018 were 0.34% and 0.26%respectively (against 0.79% and 0.60% respectively in the previous year).
+Your Company conforms to a defined policy with procedures to address delinquencies andcollections.
+As a result Gross NPA and Net NPA as at March 31 2020 were 0.46% and 0.34%respectively (against 0.47% and 0.37% respectively in the previous Financial Year).

-Further information on the Business overview and outlook and State of the affairs ofthe Company is discussed in detail in the Management Discussion & Analysis
+Further the information on the Business overview and outlook and state of affairs ofyour Company have been discussed in detail in the MDA which forms part of this AnnualReport.

 CAPITAL ADEQUACY RATIO